KQED EDUCATION

 The first step in unifying the entities within the brand was to design a KQED branded lockup treatment which could be applied to all of the programs and products.
 After conducting an audit and study of the existing KQED sub brand ecosystem and expansive explorations of different expressions within the KQED brand fonts, we landed on a treatment that championed legibility and felt appropriate for both youth and adult audiences.

-Color strategy and graphic motif system were developed more or less in tandem with our deep dive into the architecture of the brand.
+Color strategy, graphic motifs, and image treatment systems were developed more or less in tandem with our deep dive into the architecture of the brand.
 Working closely with Education partners, we sought to understand what each entity was, how it sat in relation to other entities, and who the audience / participation group was.
-We needed to understand what united these disparate but overlapping programs and products, and identify the most salient differentiators (i.e., Youth Media Challenge needed to have a certain cool factor to appeal to youth, while KQED Teach needed to be branded more closely to the general KQED brand to leverage the brand recognition among adults).
+We needed to understand what united these disparate but overlapping programs and products, and identify key differentiators (i.e., Youth Media Challenge needed to have a certain cool factor to appeal to youth, while KQED Teach needed to be branded more closely to the general KQED brand to leverage the brand recognition among adults).

-In designing the Youth Media Challenge website, our product team established an image treatment that visualized the idea that the program opened up pathways for students.
-This theme -- “pathways” — resonated well across internal teams, so we used as a starting point this from which to build a larger graphic system for the rebrand.
-We were able to make sense of how to visualize each program using the same metaphor, and designed different variations of “pathways” for each entity.
+Graphic Motifs: For the Youth Media Challenge website, our product team had established an image treatment / graphic motif that visualized the idea that the program opened up professional and academic pathways for students.
+“Pathways” resonated well across internal teams, so we used as a starting point this from which to build a larger graphic system for the rebrand.
+Through close collaboration with key stakeholders from KQED Education, we were able to make sense of how to visualize each program using the same metaphor, and designed different variations of “pathways” for each entity (i.e. Youth Takeover graphic accents would be intersecting lines because the program involved a crossover between student work and professional practice).